What is a wrap account?

 Do you need consolidated reporting, and at what cost?

-Consolidated reporting is one of the most commonly cited reasons by advisors in convincing their clients to use platforms.
+Consolidated reporting is one of the most commonly cited reasons by advisers in convincing their clients to use platforms.

 However, if you are using broad market index funds which are available as ETFs, using a low-cost online broker instead of a wrap platform will: